 In our reviews, the Celestron 52305 Regal M2 was the king.
 You pay for it, but you get quite a lot for the price.
 The Vortex Optics Diamondback was a reasonably close second, but price and difficulty in focusing brought it down in our eyes.
 The Celestron 52250 Ultima Zoom was our “Best for the Money,” out-delivering in quality while under-demanding in price.
 We felt the Vanguard Endeavor simply didn’t live up to the potential of its features.
 The TASCO World Class was a bit too big to carry around for birding.
 They could have taken the money they spent on what is an atrocious tripod and put it into better optics.

-We hope you found our reviews helpful and took something from our buyer’s guide that will help you make a better choice in buying a birding scope for you.
+We hope you found our reviews helpful and took something from our buyer’s guide that will help you make a better choice in finding the best birding scope for your needs.
 We wish you the best of luck in finding new and interesting species of birds.